-The program offers a course of study that integrates a traditional history curriculum with Public History classes and fieldwork, leading to a Master of Arts degree.
+A cornerstone of the program is a graduate track in the master's program that that integrates a traditional history curriculum along with Public History classes, applied coursework and field experiences, leading to a Master of Arts degree.
 Students select a major field from among the following options in the graduate history curriculum: United States, European, or Ancient and Medieval.
 In addition, there are a series of courses that highlighlt specific questions and skills involved studying history nearby practitioners working in the field teach courses geared to several specialties including archives, historic preservation, and museum administration.
 Degree requirements include core classes, a comprehensive examination (for recommended reading list, click here), and a thesis.

 History 701.
 Introduction to Local and Community History (3).
 Introduces the study of local history and community history.
 Discusses the various venues through which local and community history takes place including historic preservation, archival administration, museum studies, documentary work, and writing for a variety of audiences.
 Students learn relevant practices as well as issues that face those who study local topics and/or specific communities.
 Prerequisite: graduate standing